sudhirj/zippo/README.md

 ```
 And a download of the file you expect will start almost immediately.

+If the information being downloaded is sensitive, use signed URLs to control access to data.
+Zippo does not cache or store the zipped data in any way.

 See [test.html](https://github.com/sudhirj/zippo/blob/master/test.html) for an example HTML form that triggers a download.